minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator.rst

       The following procedure upgrades the MinIO Operator using Kustomize.

+      For Operator versions 4.5.8 to 5.0.14 installed with the MinIO Kubernetes Plugin, follow the Kustomize instructions to upgrade to 5.0.15 or later.
       If you installed the Operator using :ref:`Helm <minio-k8s-deploy-operator-helm>`, use the :guilabel:`Upgrade using Helm` instructions instead.

-      1. *(Optional)* Update each MinIO Tenant to the latest stable MinIO Version.
+      #. *(Optional)* Update each MinIO Tenant to the latest stable MinIO Version.

          Upgrading MinIO regularly ensures your Tenants have the latest features and performance improvements.
          Test upgrades in a lower environment such as a Dev or QA Tenant, before applying to your production Tenants.
          See :ref:`minio-k8s-upgrade-minio-tenant` for a procedure on upgrading MinIO Tenants.

-      2. Verify the existing Operator installation.
+      #.
+Verify the existing Operator installation.
          Use ``kubectl get all -n minio-operator`` to verify the health and status of all Operator pods and services.

          If you installed the Operator to a custom namespace, specify that namespace as ``-n <NAMESPACE>``.

          You can verify the currently installed Operator version by retrieving the object specification for an operator pod in the namespace.